ScaletKlazz/vcuda-hook/README.md

 your_application

 # or use docker
-docker run -it --gpus all --rm -v /path/to/libvcuda-hook.so:/usr/lib64/libvcuda-hook.so -e LD_PRELOAD=/usr/lib64/libvcuda-hook.so your_image
+docker run -it --gpus all --rm -v /path/to/libvcuda-hook.so:/usr/lib64/libvcuda-hook.so -e LD_PRELOAD=/usr/lib64/libvcuda-hook.so vllm/vllm-openai:latest bash
 ```

 # Features